HemanthHaridas/planck/README.md

 ### Planck

-<p style="text-align:justify"> Planck is a completely written version of the older <a href=""> plank.py </a> project of mine, which was written in a mixture of CPython and Cython.
-It was terribly slow, and my programming skills were also not great when I wrote plank.py two years back.</P>
+<p align="justify"> Planck is a rewrite of the previous project <a href="https://github.com/HemanthHaridas/plank.py"> plank.py </a>, which was a mixture of CPython and Cython.
+The older version suffered from poor performance due to its design and my limited programming skills at the time of its creation.</P>

-<p style="text-align:justify"> Planck is written in pure C++ and have OpenMP parallelism included for performance critical sections.
-However, Planck is not designed to be a drop-in replacement for the commercially available codes like Gaussian, GAMESS or NWChem.
-Instead it is designed to be set of programs that can be used for pedagogical excercises.
-So, Planck is distributed under a GPL3 License.</p>
+<p align="justify"> Planck, on the other hand, is written entirely in C++ and incorporates OpenMP parallelism to improve performance in critical sections.
+However, it is important to note that Planck is not intended to replace commercially available software like Gaussian, GAMESS, or NWChem.
+Instead, it serves as a set of programs suitable for educational purposes.
+Planck is distributed under the GPL3 License. </p>

-#### Usage Details
+#### Usage Instructions

-There are two ways to run planck.
+There are two ways to run Planck:

-1. You can either specify an input file and call planck by using the following command
+1. Specify an input file and call Planck using the following command:

 ```bash
 planck input_file > output_file
 ```

-2. you can also call planck without specifying an input file.
+2. Run Planck without specifying an input file:

 ``` bash
 planck > output_file
 ```

-In this case, The code will expect the input file to called **CORD**.
+In the second case, the code will expect the input file to be named CORD.

-It is recommended that you explicitly specify the input file for the calculation.
+It is highly recommended to explicitly specify the input file for the calculation.